pi-extras/pi-extras/README.md

 ## To-do
 - [ ] Create auto-update scripts
-- [ ] Add multiple mirrors of the repo
+- [ ] Add multiple mirrors for the repo
 - [ ] Create a script to add or remove the repo
+- [ ] Create a documentation site
+- [ ] Design a logo for the project
+- [ ] Auto build packages
+- [ ] Apply for Arm servers for CI